 - Using a toothpick, dip the frozen Oreo balls into the Almond Bark

-- When you remove the toothpick it will leave a mark in the top of the Oreo Ball.
+- When you remove the toothpick it will leave a mark at the top of the Oreo Ball.
 Use a spoon to cover that with more Almond Bark

 - Sprinkle with Peppermint Sprinkles